-There was only one other guy in our room, and he was a long term worker, so had his belongings pretty well organised.
+There was only one other guy in our room, and he was a long-term worker, so had his belongings pretty well organised.
 There were 4 large lockers, big enough to fit up to a 70L backpack, which meant there wasn’t lots of stuff all over the floor.
-Two electric fans, one wall mounted and one free standing, which kept the air circulating.
+Two electric fans, one wall mounted and one free-standing, which kept the air circulating.
 As our room was close to the communal areas, the wifi reached the room (HURRAY!).

 This place was built like a fortress.
-Only people who worked at the hostel or who were staying as guests, had access to the rooms and facilities.
-Reception was on the ground floor, but everything else was on the first level, to which a secure, locked stairwell was the only way up.
+Only people who worked at the hostel or who were staying as guests had access to the rooms and facilities.
+The reception was on the ground floor, but everything else was on the first level, to which a secure, locked stairwell was the only way up.
 You needed a key to get through the gate up to the hostel (but it opened on its own to exit), that would also allow access to your room.
 Inside the rooms were large lockers, and reception also offered to hold belongings in a storage room, located next to their desk downstairs.

 The staff at YHA Surfers Paradise were very friendly and helpful.
-We were picked up from the bus stop and given a free lift to the hostel, and the driver chatted to us about the local area and what we could get up to within walking distance.
+We were picked up from the bus stop and given a free lift to the hostel, and the driver chatted with us about the local area and what we could get up to within walking distance.
 Staff were seen constantly cleaning the communal areas, and would talk with other guests while doing so.
 We were reminded of the free shuttle bus into town and the organised events, such as a BBQ or pub crawl.

 Overall: Compared to the business of Surfers Paradise city, YHA Surfers Paradise was a refreshing break, with a beautiful, quiet location.
 We heard that they’re getting a new location within the next year, and look forward to checking it out when we return!